PinewoodPip/epip/docs/docs.md

 - `Client`: contains client-specific calls as well as tables offering UI-specific calls, events and hooks.
 - `Utilities`: contains utility methods useful across many contexts.

-The scripting in Epip Encounters focuses on event-driven programming.
+The scripting in Epip focuses on event-driven programming.
 Aside from functions, systems and features tend to implement events and hooks which allow other scripts to react to them being raised.

 Event listeners allow you to react to events sent from scripts.
 They can receive parameters and are executed in the order that they were registered.